-This full-time two-year programme provides students with a unique and vibrant learning experience, combining taught modules from our reputable part-time programme with extensive research training.
+This full-time two-year programme offers students a unique learning experience, combining taught modules from our reputable part-time Medical Microbiology programme with extensive research training.

-In the first year, students will receive lectures and practical sessions so they are prepared to start their own research project in the second year.
-During the programme, students join an active Research Group within the Department of Microbial and Cellular Sciences to receive their practical and research training.
-It is this extensive research experience that differentiates this proposed EuroMasters programme from all other UK MSc Medical Microbiology programmes, and thus graduates of this programme should be highly employable.
+In the first year, you’ll attend lectures and practical sessions so you are prepared to start your own research project in the second year.
+At the start of this year, you’ll join an active Research Group within the Department of Microbial and Cellular Sciences to receive your practical and research training.
+It is this extensive research experience that differentiates this EuroMasters programme from all other UK MSc Medical Microbiology programmes, and thus graduates of this programme should be highly employable.

 The programme is especially suitable for overseas students who are contemplating a PhD, and for whom the combination of a full-scale research project with a structured taught programme is particularly advantageous.